 Yes.
 And when you do them correctly, your obliques will let you know about it by rep eight.
 Here's the thing: this exercise works so well for beginners because it isolates lateral spinal flexion (side bending) in a position where your back is fully supported by the floor.
 There's almost no way to hurt yourself, the coordination demand is low, and you can feel exactly which muscles are firing.
 So if you've tried more complex oblique exercises like Russian twists or bicycle crunches and couldn't quite feel your obliques working, heel taps are where you start.

-Heel taps muscles targeted diagram showing obliques, rectus abdominis, and transverse abdominis activation during lateral spinal flexion
+Heel taps muscles targeted diagram showing internal and external obliques as primary movers, with rectus abdominis maintaining the crunch position and transverse abdominis stabilizing the spine during lateral spinal flexion

 Heel taps muscles targeted: obliques are the primary movers during the side-bending reach, with rectus abdominis maintaining the crunch position.